RetherOne/ai-document-search/README.md

 ## Installation

-Clone this repository and navigate to the frontend folder("finder-front"):
+Clone this repository and navigate to the frontend folder(`finder-front`):

 ```bash
 cd finder-front